nervosnetwork/ckb/rpc/README.md

     - group_by_transaction - bool, optional default is `false`, if group_by_transaction is set to true, the returning objects will be grouped by the tx hash
 * order: enum, asc | desc
 * limit: result size limit
-* after_cursor: pagination parameter, optional
+* after: pagination parameter, optional

 ###### Returns

+If the number of objects is less than the requested `limit`, it indicates that these are the last page of get_transactions.

  * objects - enum, ungrouped TxWithCell | grouped TxWithCells
     - TxWithCell:
         - tx_hash: transaction hash,